 South Hill TND

-The 2014 Town of Ithaca Comprehensive Plan envisions traditional neighborhood development (TND) — compact, human scaled, mixed use neighborhoods where residential, commercial and civic spaces are within walking distance of each other — in emerging growth areas close to major employers and centers of activity.
+The 2014 Town of Ithaca Comprehensive Plan envisions traditional neighborhood development (TND) — compact, human-scaled, mixed-use neighborhoods where residential, commercial and civic spaces are within walking distance of each other — in emerging growth areas close to major employers and centers of activity.
 One of these growth areas is centered on the crossroads of Danby Road and King Road, only two miles south of downtown Ithaca (city).

 The South Hill TND regulating plan is the first project under the New Neighborhood Code, the Town’s framework for designing and building comfortable, walkable, and sustainable new neighborhoods.